Letitia Mumford Geer: Legacy

 In 1852, Letitia Geer was born to parents George Warren Geer and Cornelia Matilda Mumford.
 Greer spent her childhood and adolescence in New York City.
 Letitia was one of George and Cornelia’s four children.
 As an adult, Geer worked as a teacher, and she later became a nurse.
 There is not much known about Geer’s personal life or education.
 She met her husband when she moved to Chicago in her adulthood.
 It is believed that Letitia’s husband Charles was a businessman who worked in the manufacturing of surgical instruments.

 On February 12th, 1896, Geer filed a patent to the US Patent and Trademark office for a one-handed medical syringe.
 With the aid of her husband’s business connections, she founded the Geer Manufacturing Company in 1904 to develop her inventions.

 Geer’s syringe had several key features, such as a glass barrel, a rubber plunger, a piston mechanism, and a detachable needle.
 Making the plunger out of rubber created an air-tight vacuum inside the barrel.
 The glass barrel was see-through and therefore allowed the user to measure precisely the liquid inside the syringe.
 The needle could be taken out of the syringe, cleaned thoroughly, and replaced to ensure that the medical device was safe and not spreading bacteria.
 The most innovative part of Geer’s design was that the syringe could be used with only one hand.
 The piston mechanism was connected to a hook that the injector uses as a handle.
 Because the design ensures that the injector's hand remains in controlled precision, it is easy to use the syringe even when your hand is in an awkward position.
-This was revolutionary because this meant that someone could use the syringe of their own body.
+This was revolutionary because it meant that someone could use the syringe of their own body.
 Additionally, the patent’s simple design was cost-effective and attractive to manufacturing.